 The use of multiple departments within the hospital enables the St. John’s paramedic student to see an adequate distribution of patient situations.
 In addition to emergency departments, which most closely approximate the types of patients that paramedics will see, clinical education should take advantage of critical care units, OB/GYN, operating rooms/anesthesia, pediatrics, psychiatric and phlebotomy.
 This will help assure a variety of patient presentations and complaints.

-St. John’s University has established clinical affiliation agreements with institutions and agencies that provide clinical experience under appropriate medical direction and clinical supervision.
+St. John’s University has established agreements with institutions and agencies that provide clinical experience under appropriate medical direction and clinical supervision.
 Students will have access to patients who present common problems encountered in the delivery of advanced pre-hospital emergency care.
 The clinical site will be periodically evaluated with respect to its continued appropriateness and efficacy in meeting the expectations of the programs.
 Clinical affiliates should be accredited by the Joint Commission on Accreditation of Healthcare Organizations.

 This section will serve as our paramedic preceptor information area.
 We have uploaded the Preceptor Package for your review.
 The package contains information on: